Palaeognathae: Origin and evolution

 An exceptionally preserved specimen of the extinct flying paleognathe Lithornis was published by Leonard et al. in 2005.
 It is an articulated and nearly complete fossil from the early Eocene of Denmark, and thought to have the best preserved lithornithiform skull ever found.
 The authors concluded that Lithornis was a close sister taxon to tinamous, rather than ostriches, and that the lithornithiforms + tinamous were the most basal paleognaths.
 They concluded that all ratites, therefore, were monophyletic, descending from one common ancestor that became flightless.
-They also interpret the paleognath-like Limenavis, from Early Cretaceous Patagonia, as possible evidence of a Cretaceous and monophyletic origin for paleognathes.
+They also interpret the paleognath-like Limenavis, from late Cretaceous Patagonia, as possible evidence of a Cretaceous and monophyletic origin for paleognaths.

 Mysterious large eggs from the Pliocene of Lanzarote in the Canary Islands have been attributed to ratites.

 An ambitious genomic analysis of the living birds was performed in 2007, and it contradicted Leonard et al. (2005).
-It found that tinamous are not primitive within the paleognathes, but among the most advanced.
-This requires multiple events of flightlessness within the paleognathes and partially refutes the Gondwana vicariance hypothesis (see below).
+It found that tinamous are not primitive within the paleognaths, but among the most advanced.
+This requires multiple events of flightlessness within the paleognaths and partially refutes the Gondwana vicariance hypothesis (see below).
 The study looked at DNA sequences from 19 loci in 169 species.
-It recovered evidence that the paleognathes are one natural group (monophyletic), and that their divergence from other birds is the oldest divergence of any extant bird groups.
+It recovered evidence that the paleognaths are one natural group (monophyletic), and that their divergence from other birds is the oldest divergence of any extant bird groups.
 It also placed the tinamous within the ratites, more derived than ostriches, or rheas and as a sister group to emus and kiwis, and this makes ratites paraphyletic.

 A related study addressed the issue of paleognath phylogeny exclusively.
 It used molecular analysis and looked at twenty unlinked nuclear genes.
 This study concluded that there were at least three events of flightlessness that produced the different ratite orders, that the similarities between the ratite orders are partly due to convergent evolution, and that the Palaeognathae are monophyletic, but the ratites are not.

 Beginning in 2010, DNA analysis studies have shown that tinamous are the sister group to extinct moa of New Zealand.

-A 2020 molecular study of all bird orders found Palaeognaths to have diverged in the Late Cretaceous or earlier, before 70 million years ago.
-However, all modern orders only originated in the latest Paleocene and afterwards, with ostriches diverging in the latest Paleocene, rheas in the early Eocene, kiwis (and presumably elephant birds) very shortly after in the early Eocene, and finally Casuariiformes and tinamous (and presumably moas) diverging from one another in the mid-Eocene.
+A 2020 molecular study of all bird orders found paleognaths and neognaths to have diverged in the Late Cretaceous or earlier, before 70 million years ago.
+However, all modern paleognath orders only originated in the latest Paleocene and afterwards, with ostriches diverging in the latest Paleocene, rheas in the early Eocene, kiwis (and presumably elephant birds) very shortly after in the early Eocene, and finally Casuariiformes and tinamous (and presumably moas) diverging from one another in the mid-Eocene.